 The goal of the global five year USAID Medicines, Technologies and Pharmaceutical Services (MTaPS) Program is to help low- and middle-income countries to strengthen their pharmaceutical systems to ensure sustainable access to and appropriate use of safe, effective, quality-assured, and affordable essential medicines and pharmaceutical services.
-MTaPS, implemented by Management Sciences for Health (MSH) and partners, will provide technical assistance to the Rwanda Food and Drugs Authority (Rwanda FDA) and other Ministry of Health departments such as the Rwanda Biomedical Center, the National Tuberculosis (TB) Program (NTP), HIV/AIDS Program and maternal, neonatal and child health (MNCH) program to improve the availability and use of essential pharmaceuticals through stronger pharmaceutical regulatory systems.
+MTaPS, implemented by Management Sciences for Health (MSH) and partners, will provide technical assistance to the Ministry of Health and Population (MOHP) and the Department of Drug Administration (DDA) including other relevant implementing agencies to strengthen pharmaceutical systems including pharmaceutical sector governance, regulatory systems, pharmaceutical management information systems, and improve patient-centered pharmaceutical services.

-The Senior Technical Advisor – Regulatory Systems Strengthening (RSS) provides technical assistance to the Rwanda FDA and Ministry of Health to build capacity and strengthen fundamental medicines regulatory processes and management systems including for development/updating of relevant policy documents, regulations, and guidelines, medicines registration, inspection of pharmacies and distributors of medicines, pharmacovigilance and post-marketing surveillance.
+The Senior Technical Advisor – Regulatory Systems Strengthening (RSS) provides technical assistance to the DDA and MOHP including other relevant entities to build capacity and strengthen fundamental medicines regulatory processes and management systems including for development/updating of relevant policy documents, regulations, and guidelines, medicines registration, inspection of pharmacies and distributors of medicines, pharmacovigilance and post-marketing surveillance.

 - Prepare and give technical presentations on key project activities and achievements as needed.

-- In coordination with relevant partners, provide technical assistance to Rwanda FDA to strengthen institutional and individual capacity, management systems, and governance of regulatory functions and activities at federal and provincial level.
+- In coordination with relevant partners, provide technical assistance to DDA to strengthen institutional and individual capacity, management systems, and governance of regulatory functions and activities at federal and provincial level.

-- Support Rwanda FDA to review and strengthen pharmaceutical registration processes, systems, and tools, including through continuous quality improvement approaches.
+- Support DDA to review and strengthen pharmaceutical regulatory systems including registration processes, structure and tools, including through continuous quality improvement approaches.

-- In collaboration with other partners, support Rwanda FDA to review its operational processes including regulatory aspects to improve licensing, inspection, pharmacovigilance, post-marketing surveillance, and enforcement systems and tools.
+- In collaboration with other partners, support DDA to review its operational processes including regulatory aspects to improve licensing, inspection, pharmacovigilance, post-marketing surveillance, and enforcement systems and tools.

 - In collaboration with relevant partners, provide technical assistance to DDA to develop long-term institutional development or strategic plan, and support development and implementation of related action plan.

-- Work closely with the MTaPS Rwanda Management Team and the Finance and Administration Manager to develop and monitor appropriate/adequate budgets to support relevant technical activities.
+- Work closely with the MTaPS Nepal Management Team and the Finance and Administration Manager to develop and monitor appropriate/adequate budgets to support relevant technical activities.

 - Report regularly to the Country Program Director on progress/results achieved in technical work plans and barriers encountered, and resolve any challenges faced.